tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 	* **Allow Object Color** : color for the object that can be placed.
 	* **Forbidden Mesh Grid Color** : color for the object that can't be placed.
 	* **Intersection Mesh Grid Color** : color for the object that intersected.

+* Temp Overlay Mesh Grid Settings
+	* **Mesh Surface Offset** : offset from the surface for the mesh grid.

 **Common Settings**
 -------------------